 The escrow agent will not disburse any funds for the payment of salaries or reimbursement of expenses incurred on our behalf by our officers and directors.
-In no event will Great Expectations be able to utilize the escrowed funds other than for the purpose of the implementation of a business combination.
+In no event will we be able to utilize the escrowed funds other than for the purpose of the implementation of a business combination.

-Rule 419 requires that the value of the business or net assets to be acquired must equal at least \$800,000, 80% of the maximum offering amount.
+Rule 419 requires that the value of the business or net assets to be acquired must equal at least $$800,000,\ 80\%$ of the maximum offering amount.